 Although there are certainly rules and laws regulating the disposition of ashes on land, water or in the air, your choices are largely left up to your own discretion.

-The beauty of the cremation memorial is that it is often unbound by social conventions.
-As such, families can choose precisely how they want to carry out the proceedings, with as much formality or as little as they like.
 These ideas for scattering and burial ceremonies should always come with the loved one and those left to grieve in mind.
-From the selection of urns to the ceremonies conclusion, you will find that you have the utmost license to make choices that give you peace.
+From the selection of urns to the ceremonies conclusion, you will find that you have the freedom to make choices that give you peace.

 Urns for Scattering and Burial

 During a trenching or green burial ceremony, families should choose urns that will biodegrade fully.
-Natural urns come in different shapes and styles, incorporating features like artwork or other attributes that reflect the deceased’s own personal interests or a nature theme.
+Natural urns come in different shapes and styles, incorporating features like artwork.
 They range from box and pillow designs composed of 100 percent biodegradable materials to urns made of sweet grass and palm.